irods/irods_library_examples/README.md

     std::vector<std::string> args{"/other_zone/home/rods"};

     // All that is left is to update the builder options.
     // The zone is already set from a previous call.
-So all that is left is to bind
-    // the arguments and change the query type. auto specific_query = builder.type(irods::experimental::query_type::specific)
+    // So just bind the arguments and change the query type. auto specific_query = builder.type(irods::experimental::query_type::specific)
                                  .bind_arguments(args)
                                  .build<rcComm_t>(conn, "ShowCollAcls");